 We may use the personal data that we collect during the recruitment process for evaluating your suitability for current and future employment opportunities, record keeping in relation to recruiting, and improving our recruitment processes.
-We may use technology to find suitable candidates for job vacancies automatically, however, any decision as to who we hire will be made by our staff.

 Who else may access your personal data?